-About 10 years ago I decided that our family needed to go camping.
-We are raising our kids in a very urban area and I wanted them to get out and experience nature.
-I’d never gone camping as a kid with my family and neither had my husband.
-So we asked a few friends for advice; borrowed a bunch of camping gear; and went camping.
+About 10 years ago, I decided that our family needed to go camping.
+We are raising our kids in a very urban area, and I wanted them to get out and experience nature.
+I’d never gone camping with my family as a kid, and neither had my husband.
+So we asked a few friends for advice, borrowed a bunch of camping gear, and went camping.

 How to Prepare for a Family Camping Trip

-Look for campsites with amenities: While we love to tent camp, we also like to have a few amenities nearby for convenience.
-Check out campsites for things like bathrooms, showers, swimming pools, laundry facilities and firewood.
+While we love to tent camp, we also like to have a few amenities nearby for convenience.
+Check out campsites for things like bathrooms, showers, swimming pools, laundry facilities, and firewood.
 We always make sure there is somewhere close by to grab a cup of coffee in the morning.
 While we can make coffee over a fire, we just prefer not to.

 A nice bathroom is one of the other amenities to look for.
 Some campsites have really nice bathrooms with complimentary showers.
 Others have only toilets and showers that take quarters.

-Prepare Your Menu: About 2 weeks prior to a camping trip, start to plan your menu.
+About 2 weeks prior to a camping trip, start to plan your menu.
+Use the Meal Planner in our Camping Planner to plan your meals.
 Keep foods simple and easy to make.
-The traditional hamburgers and hot dogs are great as is grilled chicken kebabs.
+The traditional hamburgers and hot dogs are great, as are grilled chicken kebabs.
 Take cold cuts for sandwiches for lunches.
 Scrambled eggs and toast are easy to cook on a fire or a grill.

-Pack Your Personal Clothes and Needs: Depending where you are camping, you will need clothing for both warm weather during the day and cool weather at night.
-You will need sandals and closed toe shoes.
+Pack Your Personal Clothes and Needs: Depending on where you are camping, you will need clothing for both warm weather during the day and cool weather at night.
+You will need sandals and closed-toe shoes.
 Pack old clothes for the entire family that can grubby and dirty.
 Flip flops or slide on sandals are good to keep in the tent and easy to slip on and off.

 For toiletries, you will need to pack everything as campgrounds don’t supply much.
 Bring small bottles of items and make 2 bags: 1 for the boys and 1 for the girls.
-That way you can shower at the same time.
+That way, you can shower at the same time.
 Pack old washcloths and towels that you don’t care about so they can get dirty.

 Pack the car and have fun: You will most likely be shocked at all the gear you will need to pack in your car.
 We pack most of the gear in plastic tubs and then pack those into the car.
 Put all the kitchen gear in one tub, for example, to find it easily when you need to cook.
-Just don’t forget to leave room for the kids!This article may contain affiliate links.
-No tags
+Just don’t forget to leave room for the kids!